 The two long-established accountancy practices, Cody Sadler and Smith and Gray Caldwell and Oakly, amalgamated in 1985 to become Sadler Oakly Newman.
 At that point the directors were Alan Sadler, Rod Oakly, Bruce Smith and Allan Newman.
 Frank Cody and Gordon Caldwell remained as consultants to the practice.
 Bruce Smith retired in 1988 and Frank and Gordon retired in March 1990.

 Leanne Southey was appointed director of Sadler Oakly Newman when Alan Sadler retired from in 2002.
-Becks Sayer was appointed director when Rod Oakly retired in December 2009.
+Becks Schofield was appointed director when Rod Oakly retired in December 2009.
 In 2012 Allan Newman resigned as a director.

 That leads us to March 2013 when the firm's name was changed to Southey Sayer Ltd to reflect its two directors, Leanne and Becks, who are privileged to be carrying on the traditions of the many professionals who have gone before them.